The Johan Castberg (formerly Skrugard) field is situated approximately 100 kilometres north of the Snøhvit-field in the Barents Sea.

 The Johan Castberg field development project’s resource base consists of the three oil discoveries Skrugard, Havis and Drivis, located in PL 532.

 To achieve profitability in the project after the fall in the oil price in 2014-15, Equinor and the partners had to change the design concept and develop new solutions in order to be able to carry out the development.

-The field will be developed with an FPSO+ production vessel with additional subsea soluitions.
+The field will be developed with an FPSO+ production vessel with additional subsea solutions.
 Compared with the original solution, costs have been reduced from approximately 100 billion NOK to 50 billion.
-At sea level, the FPSO will be visible—but it is under water that the true size of the field is seen.
-Castberg is a large subsea field, and is key to the possible further development and infrastructure in the Barents Sea.
+At sea level, the FPSO will be visible—but it is underwater that the true size of the field is seen.
+Castberg is a large subsea field and is key to the possible further development and infrastructure in the Barents Sea.

 Johan Castberg is a breakthrough in unexplored areas where we must interact with other interests, such as the fisheries.
 At the same time, this is a development which will have ripple effects including an impact on technology and expertise building in the supplier industry—particularly in the north.